ducminhnguyen/eurecom_mindstorm_os/README.md

 $ ./client 127.0.0.1 0
 ```

-You can run multiple client from the same IP address but the server will consider that the first to connect is the one with the
+You can run multiple clients from the same IP address but the server will consider that the first to connect is the one with the
 smallest ID.
 So you'll want to be careful about the order in which the clients are started.